Andy Burnham

-He served as a Parliamentary Private Secretary from 2003 to 2005.
-He was promoted by Prime Minister Tony Blair to serve in his Government after the 2005 election as Under-Secretary of State for the Home Department.
+Burnham served as a Parliamentary Private Secretary from 2003 to 2005.
+He was promoted by Prime Minister Tony Blair to serve in his government after the 2005 election as Under-Secretary of State for the Home Department.
 In 2006, Burnham was reshuffled to become Minister of State for Health.
 When Gordon Brown became Prime Minister in 2007, Burnham was promoted to the Cabinet as Chief Secretary to the Treasury, a position he held until 2008, when he became Secretary of State for Culture, Media and Sport.
-In 2009, he was promoted again to become Secretary of State for Health.
-In that role, he opposed further privatisation of National Health Service services and launched an independent inquiry into the Stafford Hospital scandal.
+In 2009, he was promoted again to become Health Secretary.
+In that role, he responded to the swine flu pandemic, opposed further privatisation of National Health Service services and launched an independent inquiry into the Stafford Hospital scandal.
 Following the Labour Party's defeat in the 2010 general election, Burnham was a candidate in the 2010 Labour leadership election, coming fourth out of five candidates.
 The contest was won by Ed Miliband.
 Burnham served as Shadow Secretary of State for Health until late 2010, when he was moved by Miliband to become Shadow Secretary of State for Education.
 He held that role for a year, then returning to the role of Shadow Health Secretary.

-Following Ed Miliband's resignation as Labour leader due to the 2015 general election defeat, Burnham launched his campaign to succeed Miliband in the resulting September 2015 leadership election.
-He finished a distant second behind Jeremy Corbyn, after which he accepted a role in Corbyn's Shadow Cabinet as Shadow Home Secretary.
-After being selected as Labour's candidate for the new Greater Manchester Mayoralty, Burnham stood down as Shadow Home Secretary in 2016 and an MP at the 2017 general election.
-Burnham won the 2017 mayoral election, and was re-elected in the delayed election held in May 2021.
-For his role of securing more money for local Northern communities during the COVID-19 pandemic, he was dubbed the "King of the North" by the media.
+Following Miliband's resignation as Labour leader due to the 2015 general election defeat, Burnham launched his campaign to succeed Miliband in the resulting September 2015 leadership election.
+He finished a distant second behind Jeremy Corbyn, after which he accepted a role in Corbyn's shadow cabinet as Shadow Home Secretary.
+After being selected as Labour's candidate for the new Greater Manchester Mayoralty, Burnham stood down as Shadow Home Secretary in 2016 and as an MP at the 2017 general election.
+Burnham won the 2017 mayoral election, was re-elected in the delayed election held in May 2021, and elected for a third time in the 2024 election.

+As Mayor of Greater Manchester, Burnham has implemented reforms to public transport, taking buses back into local control and bringing them, along with trams, into an integrated London-style transport system – the Bee Network.
+Manchester has boomed during his mayoralty, with the city's economy growing faster than any major UK city outside of London, at an average of 2% a year.
+For his role campaigning to secure more furlough funding for Northern communities during the COVID-19 pandemic, he was dubbed King of the North by both the media and Northerners – even outside Greater Manchester – a title which, despite being used sarcastically at first, has grown into a term of endearment.